gdimitriu/swarm_robots/docs/protocol_commands.md

 Txvalue# tilt the camera on horizontaly with the value from the actual possition

 Tyvalue# tilt the camera on vertically with the value from the actual possition

+T# start streaming camera (only on raspeberry pi zero w)

+t# stop streaming camera (only on raspeberry pi zero w)